 CASE SUMMARY

-On September 12, the court issued its decision dismissing the complaint after finding there was no enforceable remedy available to the petitioners under the state constitution's redistricting provisions.
-The petitioners appealed this decision to the supreme court's appellate division on October 17.
+• On September 12, 2022, the trial court dismissed the complaint on the grounds there was no enforceable remedy available to the petitioners under the state constitution.
+Petitioners appealed to the appellate division on October 17.

 Related Cases: Harkenrider v.
 Hochul; Nichols v.
 Hochul